After following this guide, you will be able to use a

 search(qdrant_client, "हैलो वर्ल्ड!")

-text_to_vector downloads and loads this model, and uses it to convert any input text into a 768 element vector.
-See here for a list of available models and their tradeoffs.
+and uses it to convert any input text into a 768 element vector.

-ingest creates a point and inserts it into the example collection.
+point and inserts it

-search runs a Qdrant search to find and display results that are semantically similar to the input query.
+to find and display results that are semantically similar to the input query.

 Code Output